 To date, all governments have been coalitions.
 Historically, there has been a high turn-over of parliamentarians at general elections.
 In 2002, for example, around 80 per cent of sitting members lost their seats.
 In the 2012 elections, the figure was almost 60 per cent, with 45 incumbents re-elected.

-From 2013, PNG governments are protected by the Constitution from no-confidence motions for the first 30 months of a five-year term (up from 18 months).
-Once the 30-month moratorium expires, a successful no-confidence motion results in an alternative Prime Minister (nominated in the no-confidence motion) being able to form a new government without the need for a national election, unless the no-confidence motion occurs during the last twelve months of a five-year term in which case a national election must be held.
-With the exception of the 2002-07 and 2007-12 parliamentary terms, changes in government following motions of no-confidence have been a characteristic of PNG politics since independence.
+The PNG Constitution protects new Governments from Parliamentary motions of no-confidence during the first 18 months of a five-year term.
+Once the 18-month moratorium expires, a successful no-confidence motion may result in a new Prime Minister forming a government without the need for a national election.
+If the no-confidence motion occurs during the last twelve months of a five-year term, a national election must be held.
+Changes in government following motions of no-confidence have been a characteristic of PNG politics since independence.

 Geographic proximity and historical links have given PNG a special place in Australia's foreign relations and the bilateral relationship is one of our most complex and wide-ranging.
 Government relations are underpinned by the Joint Declaration for a New Papua New Guinea-Australia Partnership, which built on the Joint Declaration of Principles of 1987, revised in 1992.
 The current bilateral agenda includes a commitment to develop a Comprehensive Strategic and Economic Partnership to boost our engagement across key areas – security cooperation, trade and investment, governance, people-to-people and institutional links, development and regional cooperation.
 Our leaders and ministers are in close and regular contact and there is a burgeoning trade and investment relationship.

 Defence and security cooperation